openstack-archive/fuel-docs/pages/operations/ha-testing-scenarios-ops.rst

   * Run OSTF.

 7. Shut down management interface on the primary controller.

+   .. note::    When you use **ifdown**, **ifup**, or commands that call them,
+                it can cause the Corosync service to update the cluster state and in most cases leads to so-called split-brain: the test will fail.
+                Instead, use **ip link set down <ethX>** or physically disconnect the interface.

    Steps to perform:

   * Deploy a cluster with 3 controllers and 2 compute nodes.